daormar/debasher/doc/design_doc_resident.md

-Reliability is claimed only for what passes a **chaos test**: a reference resident program with the shapes that matter (a fan-in node with more than one input port whose `process_data` is sensitive to the order across ports, a cycle, a source and a sink), run under `kill -9` of random nodes at random moments (including several at once, adjacent pairs, and moments in which a snapshot round is open), with the `Supervisor` relaunching them.
+Reliability is claimed only for what passes a **chaos test**: a reference resident program with the shapes that matter (a fan-in node with more than one input port, which keeps a node state and whose `process_data` is sensitive to the order across ports, a cycle, a source and a sink), run under `kill -9` of random nodes at random moments (including several at once, adjacent pairs, and moments in which a snapshot round is open), with the `Supervisor` relaunching them, and halted and resumed.

 Pass criterion: for each port the fan-in node reads, the messages it is seen to have processed on that port, in a run's own trace, form exactly the sequence that port's writer actually sent, in the order it sent them, with no duplicate and no missing message.
+The fan-in node also sends, with each message, its node state after processing it, and that state must go on across every relaunch and resume as if the node had never stopped.
 The run's full trace only has to be some interleaving of those per-port sequences, never a byte-for-byte match against one frozen reference run: which interleaving comes out, even with no failure at all, is itself a race between independent writers that a single run does not pin down uniquely.
 The exception follows from two limits of the Contract, after which a message can be lost beyond repair: both endpoints of a channel crashed before either reopened the FIFO, and a node killed with a message that it has read from a FIFO but not yet written to its input log.
 A run that hits either passes if it ends with an error of G8 that names the channel and the numbers of the missing messages, in place of the reference result.
 The source of the reference program numbers what it sends (see "External inputs" in the Contract's limits), so that a message lost at the port it feeds ends in that error too.
 What always fails is a different result with no error (a message duplicated, lost or altered that nobody reported) and a run that never ends and reports nothing.
 The chaos test runs against real `debasher_exec` runs, not mocks.

 Besides it, each guarantee gets its own focused end-to-end test, written in the guarantee's words (for the no-silent-loss guarantee: "send 5 and then 7 through